-The Flexitarian movement aims to educate and influence the masses about the benefits of eating plant-based foods and alternative meat products, only in moderation.
+The Flexitarian movement aims to educate and influence the masses about the benefits of eating plant-based foods and plant-based protein products.

 Unlike strict vegans and vegetarians, Flexitarians don’t completely cut meat from their diets, they simply limit the amount of animal protein in their daily meal choices.

 Rather than elimination diets that use an all-or-nothing approach that may not last, the Flexitarian diet uses small steps to make big changes.